 5. Eat a Healthier Diet and Get Active

-If your goal is to have longer, healthier hair, then it’s not just about how fast your hair grows.
-It’s also about length retention — keeping the hair that has grown healthy and intact.
+If your goal is to have longer, healthier hair, then it’s not just about how fast your hair gets longer.
+It’s also about length retention — keeping the hair healthy and intact.
 These tips will get you on your way to retaining length and reaching your hair goals, and Mielle’s collection of organic hair care products can help you give your hair the strength, nutrients, and love it deserves.

 Leave a comment

 * Please fill in the required fields

 April 21, 2023 7 min read